LiamRiddell/MJML.NET/README.md

 }
 ```
 ## Options
 You can also specify options to the MJML parser.
-This can be done either at instantiation throught `defaultOptions` or when parsing an MJML document.
+This can be done either at instantiation throught the `defaultOptions` parameter or at time of parsing the document.
+Both options are shown below.

 ```csharp
 public void Main()